Anticipated closing costs

-There are certain ordinary costs accompanying closing the sale of a house.
-These fees are often split between the buyer and seller, as directed in the sales contract.
-Many are universal, but there are nuances to each, so you'll want a real estate expert in California to help guide you through your process.
+There are certain typical fees linked to closing the sale of a house.
+These expenses are commonly split between the buyer and seller, as dictated in the sales contract.
+Many are customary, but there are nuances to each, so you'll want a real estate expert in California to help guide you through the process.

-Costs pertaining to your mortgage to be paid at closing (Click here for more information)
+Closing costs that are tied to your mortgage (Click here for more information)

 • Points (optional)